-As of December 31, 2022, the condensed consolidated aggregate carrying balance of the AMCF Notes was \$94.5 million (which excludes the \$5.0 million portion of the Class B Notes that the Company retained), and the remaining unamortized loan cost balance was approximately \$0.5 million, which is amortized using the effective interest method through the maturity date.
-(See Note 15 to the Company's condensed consolidated financial statements.)
+As of March 31, 2023, the consolidated aggregate carrying balance of the AMCF Notes was \$94.6 million (which excludes the \$5.0 million portion of the Class B Notes that the Company retained), and the remaining unamortized loan cost balance was approximately \$0.4 million, which is amortized using the effective interest method through the maturity date.
+See Note 15 to the Company's condensed consolidated financial statements.

 In April 2021, CCP entered into a loan agreement with CFC, which provides CFC with up to \$4.0 million to fund commercial loans secured by graded sports cards and sports memorabilia to its borrowers.
 All loans to be funded using the proceeds from the CCP Note are subject to CCP's prior written approval.
 The term of the CCP Note expires on April 1, 2024 and may be extended by mutual agreement.
-As of December 31, 2022 and June 30, 2022 the outstanding principal balance of the CCP Note was \$1.8 million and \$0.0 million.
-(See Note 14 to the Company's condensed consolidated financial statements.)
+As of March 31, 2023 and June 30, 2022 the outstanding principal balance of the CCP Note was \$1.8 million and \$0.0 million.
+See Note 14 to the Company's condensed consolidated financial statements.